 This is because oats is high in l-glutamine and is one of the foods high in zinc.You can now obtain a certified variety of gluten free old fashioned rolled oats so this makes it easier, although not everyone can eat this type of oats.

 Ordinary oats does contain gluten in it, so if you have taken it out while following the leaky gut diet, add it back in, if you are able to as soon as you can.

-There are a number of zinc benefits for healthy functioning of the body, and zinc is also highly beneficial to aid leaky gut syndrome.
+There are a number of benefits of having enough zinc as it aids healthy functioning of the body, and zinc is also highly beneficial to aid leaky gut syndrome.

 If you are able to add as many of the foods that are high in l-glutamine to your diet this can be very helpful.
-You may choose to use any of the foods high in glutamine, as long you are not allergic to them, including chicken, eggs, dairy products, avocado, cabbage, beets, beans, spinach and parsley.
+You may choose to use any of the foods high in glutamine, as long you are not allergic to them, including chicken, eggs, dairy products, avocado, cabbage, spinach, green beans, beets and parsley.

 It is also an effective treatment for stomach ulcers, diarrhea, IBS and crohn's disease.
 It cleanses the liver of waste products of fat metabolism, and can help to cleanse it of the effects of drug use such as chemotherapy, as well as helping to prevent fatty build up in the liver.

 As mentioned above this is also an important nutrient for the nervous system, and there are l-glutamine benefits to aid the brain.
 Glutamine is helpful to improve concentration, focus, alertness and general intellectual ability.
 It helps to stop brain fogginess and to improve your moods.

 Glutamine is the primary source of energy for immune system cells including the t-cells.
 Stress and trauma, bacterial and viral infections deplete this nutrient and may cause the immune cells to have insufficient l-glutamine for proper functioning.